muratk5n/thirdwave/en/README.md

 ---

-I describe such people as sophisticated tourists.. knowing more abt the country than many others, but not of those countries.
+I describe such people as sophisticated tourists.. knowing more abt a country than many others, but not *of* them.

 ---